 Employee Performance Development Plan Cycle

 Each employee will have an Employee Performance Development Plan (EPDP) which will be reviewed annually.
-EPDPs will be updated at least every 2 years.
+EPDPs will be updated at least every two years.
 The EPDP process includes the following steps:

 - Confirm job duties (job description) (employer)